Skip to content

 To use liquidhaskell from Hackage, add liquidhaskell to the build-depends section of your .cabal file, as you would any other dependency.

-This causes stack (or cabal) to automatically:
+This causes cabal to automatically:

 1. Install LiquidHaskell

-2. Tell GHC to use LH during compilation
+2. Tell GHC to use LH during compilation in modules that contain the pragma {-# OPTIONS_GHC -fplugin=LiquidHaskell #-}

 3. Display liquid type errors during compilation